FreeDSx/LDAP/docs/Server/Configuration.md

 ------------------
 #### setFilterEvaluator

-This should be an object instance that implements `FreeDSx\Ldap\Server\Storage\FilterEvaluatorInterface`.
+This should be an object instance that implements `FreeDSx\Ldap\Server\Backend\Storage\FilterEvaluatorInterface`.
 If provided, the server uses it when evaluating LDAP search filters against candidate entries returned by the backend.
 The default evaluator covers all standard LDAP filter types.
 A custom evaluator is useful when you need non-standard matching rules (for example, bitwise matching rules for Active Directory compatibility).